Nkateko-Mtembi/SoC-Learning-Journey/Failed-Login-Investigation/README.md

   An analysis of security event ID 4625 indicates failed logon attempts with status 0xc000006d and subStatus 0xc0000064, suggesting that the specified user account does not exist.

-  The attempts originate from localhost::1, this suggests that the requested authentication was locally generated rather than remote external source.
+  The attempts originate from localhost::1, this suggests that the authentication requests were locally generated rather than remote external source.

   Futher investigation is recommended to determine whether these events were caused by user error, misconfigured software, scheduled tasks